osition/osition/src/webpage/src/index.md

         This prevents unwanted access to your media.
   - title: Easy to Set-Up
     icon: ⚙️
-    details: Hopefully soon Jarklin can be installed over docker or with a .deb package file.
+    details: Jarklin offers a convenient command-line wizard script for the Installation.
+Also there are additional ways to install it like .tgz or with Docker
 ---